apache/cloudberry-site/docs/sys-admin/monitor-long-running-operations.md

+---
+title: Monitor Long-Running Operations
+---

-# Monitor long-running operations
+# Monitor Long-Running Operations

 Apache Cloudberry can report the progress of `ANALYZE`, `CLUSTER`, `COPY`, `CREATE INDEX`, `REINDEX`, and `VACUUM` commands during command execution.
-Cloudberry can also report the progress of a running base backup (initiated during [gprecoverseg -F](../../utility_guide/ref/gprecoverseg.html)) command invocation, allowing you to monitor the progress of these possibly long-running operations.
+Cloudberry can also report the progress of a running base backup (initiated during [`gprecoverseg -F`](../sys-utilities/gprecoverseg.md)) command invocation, allowing you to monitor the progress of these possibly long-running operations.

 Cloudberry reports the command progress via ephemeral system views, which return data only while the operations are running.
 Two sets of progress reporting views are provided: